zmike/zmike.github.io/_posts/2024-01-02-manifesto.md

 Rise up and join me, your new GL/ES chair, in the glorious revolution!

-# Disclaimer
+# DISCLAIMER
-Obviously this is all a joke (except the part where I'm the 🪑, that's 100% real), but I still gotta put a big fucking disclaimer here because otherwise I'm gonna be in biiiiig trouble if someone takes any of this seriously.
+Obviously this is all a joke (except the part where I'm the 🪑, that's 100% real), but I still gotta put a disclaimer here because otherwise I'm gonna be in biiiiig trouble if this gets taken seriously.

+More updates when I finish digging out of my titanic backlog.